 You must set the sample time for all the blocks in a triggered

 A periodic function-call subsystem executes once during a time step and must receive periodic function-calls.
 If the function-calls are aperiodic, the simulation stops and an error message is displayed.

 You can specify a noninherited sample time or inherited (

 sample time.
 All blocks that specify a noninherited sample time must

 specify the same sample time.
 For example, if one block specifies

 the sample time, all other blocks must specify a sample time of

-Note: During range checking, the design minimum and maximum are back-propagated to the actual source port of the function-call subsystem, even when the function-call subsystem is not enabled.
+Note: During range checking, the minimum and maximum parameter settings are back-propagated to the actual source port of the function-call subsystem, even when the function-call subsystem is not enabled.

 To prevent this back propagation: